nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### <a name="editing"></a>3.1.
 Edit the Glossary
 #### <a name="add"></a>3.1.1.
 Add a Flashcard: `add`

 Adds a flashcard to the glossary.
-You can use this to expand your glossary.
+You can use this to expand your glossary of flashcards.

 Format: `add g/<GERMAN PHRASE> e/<ENGLISH PHRASE> [d/<DIFFICULTY>] [s/<GENDER>] [t/<TAG>]...}`